Your QuickBuild home

 • Some councils have minimum distances from boundaries, and if a window is there, then you either need written permission from an affected neighbour, or else you may need resource consent, or to make the glass in a window obscure.

-Check all of the above with your council first.
+Check all of the above with your Council first.

 Also, ask your council about any existing services that may cross your proposed positioning (They won’t let you build over main drains that serve an entire road, or gas lines etc).